 Your risk increases with:

 The early stages of AMD usually start without symptoms.
-Only a comprehensive dilated eye examination can detect AMD.
+A comprehensive dilated eye examination is needed to diagnose AMD.
 The eye examination may include the following:

 Vision impaired by Age-Related Macular Degeneration (AMD)

-Currently, the most common treatment is in the form of drugs injected into the eye.
-Avastin*, Lucentis and Eylea are some drugs used to treat wet AMD as they block the growth of abnormal blood vessels.
-The injection can be performed safely after the eye has been anaesthetised with eye drops.
-You will experience some mild discomfort after the injection. *Avastin is accepted by all public hospitals and institutions for treatment of AMD.
+Currently, the most common form of treatment for wet AMD is with medications injected into the eye.
+Bevacizumab (Avastin)*, ranibizumab (Lucentis) and aflibercept (Eylea) are some medications that are frequently used to treat wet AMD as they block the growth of abnormal blood vessels.
+Other new medications are also in development, and may be available soon.
+The injection procedure can be performed safely after the eye has been anaesthetised with eye drops.
+You may experience some mild discomfort after the injection. *Use of Avastin in the eye is off-label, but is safe and well-accepted by all public hospitals and institutions in Singapore for the treatment of wet AMD.

-However, the effect of each injection would usually last for one month and a long course of repeated injections is required to adequately control the condition.
-Clinical studies have suggested that at least 12 to 14 injections will be required over a two-year period to control the disease.
-During this time, your eye condition should be reviewed frequently as response can vary between individuals.
-Your ophthalmologist will also need to repeat the OCT scan at most visits, and the angiogram periodically to assess your response.
+Treatment effect depends on the exact type of AMD you have, and does vary from person to person.
+In general, the effect of each injection would usually last for a few weeks to months, and in most cases, multiple injections are required over a period of time to adequately control the condition.
+Clinical studies have suggested that at least 12 to 14 injections may be required over a two-year period to control the disease.
+During this time, your eye condition will be reviewed frequently.
+Your ophthalmologist will also need to repeat the OCT scan at most visits, and the angiogram, depending on your response.

 Illustration: Intravitreal Injections of Anti-VEGF Agents

-In some selected cases, other forms of treatment, with or without injections may also be recommended by your ophthalmologist.
-Photodynamic therapy uses a non-thermal laser together with an intravenous drug (verteporfin) to reduce leakage and seal up abnormal blood vessels.
-Laser photocoagulation uses a hot laser to destroy the abnormal blood vessels.
+In some selected cases, other forms of treatment, with or without injections, may also be recommended by your ophthalmologist.
+For example, photodynamic therapy (PDT) uses a non-thermal "cold" laser together with an intravenous medication (verteporfin) to reduce leakage and seal up abnormal blood vessels.
+Sometimes, laser photocoagulation may be used with a thermal "hot" laser to seal up the abnormal blood vessels.

 Subscribe to our mailing list to get the updates to your email inbox...